turingschool/backend-curriculum-site/module2/lessons/html_and_css.md

   - Block
   - Inline

-## Review Intermission Work

-* With a partner:
-  * Review the "Checks for Understanding" from the [HTML Intermission Work](../intermission_work/html)
-  * Review the "Checks for Understanding" from the [CSS Intermission Work](../intermission_work/css)
-* Review CFU questions as a class
-* Peer code share for [Static Challenge](https://github.com/turingschool-examples/static_challenges)

 # Hyper Text Markup Language

 A Markup Language used for describing the structure/layout of web pages.